-The AIDF has continued to grow and develop as a major agency of the Diocese.
-It is rewarding to be a part of an organisation where our clients view an investment in the AIDF as an investment in (and support for) the ministries of the Diocese.
-Every dollar invested enables the AIDF to assist the mission of schools, community service providers, other agencies and parishes through the provision of loans and investment accounts.
+I wish to acknowledge the tremendous work of Mr Mark Brandon-Baker during his time as Chair and thank him for his contribution in setting a clear vision for the AIDF and for his tireless efforts in transitioning the AIDF into the organisation it is today.
+That is, where our clients view an investment in the AIDF as an investment in (and support for) the ministries of the Diocese.
+Moreover, where every dollar invested enables the AIDF to assist the mission of schools, community service providers, other agencies and parishes through the provision of loans and investment accounts.